datascimanufacturing/2023-01-20-UoE/index.md

 language: "English"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "16/09/2022"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "20/01/2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9 AM - 5PM"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: 2022-09-16      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2023-01-20      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2022-09-16       # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2023-01-20        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Barbara Shih", "Danai Korre"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Danai Korre", Kashyap Chhatbar] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Kashyap Chhatbar"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: [""]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["d.korre@ed.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions,
-collaborative_notes: https://pad.carpentries.org/16-9-2022_UoE # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
+collaborative_notes: https://pad.carpentries.org/20-1-2023_UoE # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)

 ---